DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

 - **Directional Array**: A fixed-size array holds four directions (`O(1)` space).
 - **No Auxiliary Grid**: The algorithm modifies the input grid directly to track visited cells, avoiding additional memory for visited flags.
 - **Linear-Space Usage**: The queue used for BFS may grow proportionally with the size of the largest island, bounded by the input size `m * n`.

+# Union Find (Disjoint Set) Approach

+## **Intuition**

+Think of each land cell (`'1'`) in the grid as a node in a graph.
+Two adjacent land cells (connected horizontally or vertically) belong to the same island, so we "union" them into the same set.
+By the end of the traversal, each distinct island corresponds to a unique connected component in the Union-Find structure.

+Instead of explicitly traversing each island, we let the Union-Find data structure track which cells are connected.
+The final number of islands is simply the number of unique root parents among all land cells.

+### **Notes**
+- `UnionFind` should support `find`, `union`, and `countRoots(grid)` methods.
+- `countRoots(grid)` returns the number of unique root parents for land cells only.
+- Only right and down directions are checked to avoid redundant unions.